• About

 Enslaved People on Trent's Probate Inventory

-Like all other items on the inventory, the assessed value of each enslaved individual is given in pounds, shillings, and pence, with the men more highly valued than the one adult woman, the boys and girl, and the child.
+Like all other items on the inventory, the assessed value of each enslaved individual is given in pounds, shillings, and pence, with some of the men more highly valued than the one adult woman, the boys and girl, and the child.
 The high value of Yaff, Harry, and Cupid likely reflected their skills as well as their position in Trent’s household.
 We interpret Yaff as the butler and personal servant to Mr. Trent and the other individuals listed with him (Joan, Bob, Dick, Nanny, and Tom) as household servants living in the house with Trent's family.
 The other five adult men are assumed to have worked on Trent's farms and orchards or in his mills on Assunpink Creek.

 Picture